pchen-csu/htl-assessment/README.md

 -----------
 Filename: HTL base model PChen.bkp

 Functionality has only been validated for Aspen Plus V10.0.
-Minor changes may be required for older or newer versions of the Aspen Plus software.
+Minor changes may be required for older or newer versions of Aspen Plus.

 The hydrothermal liquefaction (HTL) process model configuration is based on Knorr et al. (2013) ("Case B") and Jones et al. (2014).